Disney Springs is entering its next era — here’s what’s changing this summer (Update)

 New attraction: Level99

-Level99, opening June 29, represents one of the most ambitious additions to Disney Springs in years.
+Level99 opened on June 29 and represents one of the most ambitious additions to Disney Springs in years.
 The interactive venue blends physical challenges, puzzles, and competitive games in a way that feels closer to a modern attraction than a traditional entertainment offering.

 Attractions Magazine previously reported that the Disney Springs location will be Level99’s largest venue to date, featuring 63 challenge rooms, player-versus-player duels, original artwork, and a two-story dining space.